Robert Hunter (merchant)

-Robert Hunter (27 November 1792 – 7 September 1848) was a Scottish merchant and unofficial diplomat in Siam during the reign of King Rama III.
+Robert Hunter (27 November 1792 – 7 September 1848) was a British merchant and unofficial diplomat in Siam during the reign of King Rama III.
 Hunter settled in Bangkok in 1824 and served as an intermediary between Westerners and the court until his departure from the country in 1844 over a trade dispute with the king.

 Family background and settlement in Siam

 Robert Hunter was born into a family of established Scottish merchants, active since the early 18th century.
 The Hunters had exported tobacco from Virginia to France, an enterprise ended by the American War of Independence, and then turned to manufacturing glass, cotton and linen from their base in Neilston, southwest of Glasgow.
 Robert went east to begin his commercial career: first to India, then to newly-founded Singapore where he established Hunter–Watt & Co.

 While Hunter was living in Singapore, the East India Company sent its first diplomatic mission to the Kingdom of Siam, but it failed to secure a treaty with King Rama II for trading rights.
-In July 1824, Rama III succeeded to the throne in Bangkok, and Hunter arrived in August, bearing the calculated gift of a thousand muskets for the new king, who was preparing for war with the Burmese.
+In July 1824, Rama III succeeded to the throne in Bangkok, and Hunter arrived in August, bearing the calculated gift of a thousand muskets for the new king.
 After speaking with the Phra Klang (Minister of the Treasury), Hunter was granted the right to trade with foreigners on behalf of the king and nobility, and he was permitted to live in Bangkok.
 The king ordered a three-story construction erected on the west bank of the Chao Phraya River for Hunter's business and residence.